madve2/movielist-angular-redux/README.md

 # Movielist

-This project was created to demonstrate usage of [The Movie Database](https://www.themoviedb.org) API in an Angular app using Redux.
+This project was created to demonstrate the usage of [The Movie Database](https://www.themoviedb.org) API in an Angular app using Redux.

+You can check it out live at [movielist-angular-redux.herokuapp.com](http://movielist-angular-redux.herokuapp.com).

 ## Development server